 Reflect

-• What are some of the different ways these characters respond to these changes?
-What does it tell you about them and the different ways these changes are going to affect them?
+- What are some of the different ways these characters respond to these changes?
+What do their responses reveal about them?

-The strangeness that Klara and Pim are feeling comes to life in Klara’s encounters with Kat and Esme, and Pim’s meeting with the Water Buffalo.
+- The strangeness that Klara and Pim are feeling comes to life in Klara’s encounters with Cat and Esme, and Pim’s meeting with the Water Buffalo.
 Share your thoughts about each of these encounters.

 Create

-Write an individual response to the theme of change that is introduced in the episode.
+Write an individual response to the theme of change introduced in this episode.
 Use the worksheet below to write down your ideas.

 Activity 5: Page to screen